Abdul Waheed Kakar: Biography

 His combat duty witnessed the military actions in Chawinda in Sialkot Punjab in Pakistan against the Indian Army during the conflict with India in 1965.
 In 1971, Major Kakar served as the brigade major of an independent infantry stationed at the Sulemanki sector, and fought against the Indian Army.
 His combat duty during the actions of both wars served his reputation as did scenes of major battles in the respective wars.

 After the war, Major Kakar was selected to attend the Command and Staff College in Canada, where he stood first in the examinations and qualified as a psc.
 He was later selected to attend a staff course program.
 Upon returning from Canada, he continued his education when he was selected to attend the National Defence University (NDU) where he studied and attained graduation in War studies degree at the Armed Forces War College of the National Defence University.
+He has commanded 27 Azad Kashmir Regiment as Lieutenant Colonel in Azad Kashmir region before war studies.

 In 1976–78, Brig.
 Kakar was appointed as Chief of Staff of the II Corps, stationed in Multan, commanded by then-Lieutenant-General Rahimuddin Khan.

 In 1984, Major-General Kakar was subsequently given the command of the 16th Infantry Division in Quetta as its GOC.
 In 1987–89, Maj-Gen. Kakar was appointed as an Adjutant-General at the Army GHQ.
 At the time he was ordered to admit three students in the Army Medical College but he refused despite direct orders from the President General Muhammad Zia-ul-Haq, as they did not meet the minimum criteria.
 The President then ordered the increase of overall seats from 60 to 100.
 In 1989, Lieutenant-General Kakar was posted as field commander of the XII Corps, stationed in Quetta.